Lancetnik/FastDepends/docs/docs/tutorial/index.md

 It is using the same way as [FastAPI](https://fastapi.tiangolo.com/tutorial/dependencies/) is.

-But, I can remember you, if it's nessesary.
+But, I can remember you, if it's necessary.

 ## Basic usage